Finished Quilt Size: 40" x 48"

 2. Lay out the quilt in rows to create a pleasing arrangement of colours.
 The featured quilt has 12 rows of 17 Crowns each, with a Kite at each end and solid colour Diamonds in the spaces between the Crowns.

 4. Row 1 begins with a Kite, with the point to the top left corner of the quilt.
 Join it to a Crown (pointing down).
-Keep the thread attached to the pieces after securing the stitching line so you can sew continuously to add the next piece.
-Open out the pieces.

 5. Add the next Crown, pointing up and continue joining the pieces.
 After you have 17 Crowns, finish the row by adding a Kite, pointing to the top right.